Nash Williams Conjecture and the Dominating Cycle Conjecture: Basic definitions and main result

 Theorem \ref{t1} implies another result.
 For stating it we use the following definition.

 \begin{definition} We say that a cycle \textit{dominates} a matching $\mathcal M$ of a graph $G$ if the cycle contains at least one endvertex of each edge of $\mathcal M$.
-Moreover, $G / \mathcal M$ denotes the graph which results from $G$ by contracting each edge of $\mathcal M$ to a distinct vertex. \end{definition}
+Let $G / \mathcal M$ denote the graph which results from $G$ by contracting each edge of $\mathcal M$ to a distinct vertex. \end{definition}